process-analytics/bpmn-visualization-examples/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Feel free to ask for help.
 Everyone is a beginner at first :smile_cat:

+### Update an Example in Live IDE
+To update an example in a live IDE, follow these steps if you need to make significant changes to the example (not just updating the `bpmn-visualization` version):

+1. Fork the current version of the example, named `<EXAMPLE_NAME>-current-version`.

+2. Rename the fork with the version of `bpmn-visualization` that it uses, like `<EXAMPLE_NAME>-v<BPMN_VISUALIZATION_VERSION>`.

+3. Ensure that the fork is frozen.

+4. Modify the current version of the example.

+5. Ensure that the modified example is frozen at the end, and that the link to the example has not changed.

 ## Maintainers